kramit/CoffeeShopTemplate/README.md

 ## Commands

-//builds the image (have to be in the CoffeeShopTemplate). docker build . -t coffee-app
+//builds the image (have to be in the CoffeeShopTemplate) docker build . -t coffee-app

 //runs container.
 Create your own name.
 Opens to port 80.